 • Shredded unsweetened coconut – for rolling

 Place the walnuts in a food processor and process until coarsely ground.
 Add the dates, and pulse until well combined with the nuts.
-Add the carob powder, syrup, vanilla extract, and salt.
+Add the cacao powder, syrup, vanilla extract, and salt.

 Process until mixture is thick and smooth.
 Add the almonds, and pulse a few times until combined but left in coarse chunks.
 Transfer the mixture to a bowl and stir in almond butter with a sturdy spoon.
-Form the mixture into golf-ball-size balls with your hands.
+Form the mixture into 1.5 inch in diameter size balls with your hands.
 (I find a bit of olive oil on the hands helps mixture from sticking) Press one whole almond into the centre of each ball.